Radiation reaction for spinning black-hole scattering: Radiative scattering angle and angular momentum loss to all orders in spin

-Note that the angular momentum is radiated only along the $\mathbf{e}_2$ direction, perpendicular to the scattering plane.
+Note that the only non-vanishing component of the 2PM angular momentum loss is along the $\mathbf{e}_2$ direction, perpendicular to the scattering plane.
 This is due to the fact that in the aligned-spin case the scattering dynamics is planar, just as in the spinless scenario.

-We note that \eqref{F28} admits a natural generalisation in the case of non-aligned spin as\footnote{We have also confirmed equation \eqref{F29} by an explicit computation for the radiated angular momentum using the results in \cite{DiVecchia:2022owy}.}
+We note that \eqref{F28} admits a natural generalisation in the case of non-aligned spin as\footnote{We have also confirmed equation \eqref{F29} with an explicit computation of the angular momentum loss using the results in \cite{DiVecchia:2022owy}.}

 Contrarily to \eqref{F23}, in this case $\mathbf{f}$ does not lie entirely along $\mathbf{b}$, but has also one non-vanishing component along $\hat{\mathbf{p}}\times\mathbf{a}$, see Appendix \ref{AA}.
-Therefore, as already mentioned, the angular momentum in the center-of-mass frame is radiated in both directions orthogonal to $\hat{\mathbf{p}}$.
+Therefore, as already mentioned, the 2PM angular momentum loss in the center-of-mass frame has components in both directions orthogonal to $\hat{\mathbf{p}}$.
 Even if \eqref{F29} has been obtained by generalising \eqref{F28} straightforwardly, it admits an interpretation as follows.
 Introducing the 1PM classical momentum transfer as $Q^{\mu}_1=-\frac{\partial \chi_1}{\partial b_{\mu}}$, we find $Q^0_1=0$ and{\footnote{We thank Carlo Heissenberg and Justin Vines for discussions about this part of the paper.}